Facebook Skip to main content

 Clean Energy Prize sponsored by the UW Clean Energy Institute

 Rewards student innovations that can reduce carbon emissions through solar energy production, electrical energy storage, conversion and distribution, and energy efficiency.
-This can include software and/or hardware.
+This can include scalable social impact approaches that align clean energy solutions with the needs of communities who have been overburdened by fossil energy use or underserved by clean energy.

 Best Idea Prizes ($2,500)